 The pleasure of eating delicious, wholesome food belongs to everyone.
 But not everyone has a place at the table.
-The following programs help make good food available to all of us.
+The following programs help make good food available to us all.

 Each year the food pantries in our area distribute nearly 800,000 meals to seniors, adults, and children who need food assistance.
 To find a food pantry near you, click here.

-The SNAP/EBT program (food stamps) brings federal dollars into our community by assisting eligible individuals and families to purchase food, including fresh fruits and vegetables at participating farmers' markets.
-For a friendly and confidential conversation about your eligibility, call 1-800-782-0814.
-Shoppers can use their EBT benefits for purchases at the Canton, Potsdam, and Ogdensburg farmers’ markets in St. Lawrence County.
+The SNAP/EBT program (formerly known as food stamps) brings federal dollars into our community by assisting eligible individuals and families to purchase food, including fresh fruits and vegetables at participating farmers' markets.
+For a friendly and confidential conversation about your eligibility, call the New York State SNAP Hotline toll-free at 1-800-342-3009.
+Shoppers can use their EBT benefits for purchases at the Canton, Gouverneur, Massena, and Potsdam farmers’ markets in St. Lawrence County.
+For more information, click here.

 Farmers' Market Nutrition Program

 The Farmers’ Market Nutrition Program assists limited-income seniors, women, infants, and children by providing checks that are redeemable for fresh fruits and vegetables at participating farmers’ markets.
 Besides improving nutrition for these participants, the program is an important source of sales for local farmers.
-In St. Lawrence County, checks for seniors are distributed at senior centers by the Office for the Aging (386-4730).
-Checks for women, infants, and children are distributed at WIC clinics by the North Country Children’s Clinic (386-8128).
+In St. Lawrence County, checks for seniors are distributed at senior centers by the Office for the Aging, (315) 386-4730.
+Checks for women, infants, and children are distributed at WIC clinics by the North Country Family Health Center, Inc. (315) 782-9903.
 FMNP checks are welcome at all the farmers’ markets in St. Lawrence County.

 WIC Vegetables & Fruits Check Program

 Until recently, participants in the WIC (Women, Infants, and Children) program could redeem their monthly checks only at food stores and pharmacies.
 Thanks to a new WIC Vegetables and Fruits program, moms can now use their WIC checks to buy eligible fresh produce at farmers’ markets.
 Purchases must be made from authorized market vendors.
-For more information in St. Lawrence County, contact the North Country Children’s Clinic (386-8128).
+For more information in St. Lawrence County, contact the North Country Family Health Center, Inc. at (315) 782-9903.
+For more information on WIC, visit http://www.nocofamilyhealth.org/?page_id=372 To inquire about applying for WIC please visit http://www.nocofamilyhealth.org/?page_id=361

 Senior Food & Friendship Centers

 Eight “Food and Friendship Centers” provide well-balanced, low-cost noon meals and home-delivered meals to county residents 60 years and older.
-For information about these and other services, call the Office for the Aging at 386-4730.
+A 24-hour reservation is requested before eating at any of the eight meal sites.
+To find the contact information for each meal site, location and serving times, and other services including Home Delivered Meals, click here or contact the Office for the Aging, (315) 386-4730.

-The Canton Church and Community Program (386-3534) takes applications each spring for garden plants and seeds; plan now to apply next year.
-The Sustainable Living Project (sustainablelivingproject.net) offers workshops on growing and preparing wholesome food.
-The UShare Project of the Unitarian Universalist Church of Canton grows a garden in Canton and another in Potsdam to raise food for pantries and community dinners; to help, call Jan DeWaters (265-2234) or Maria Corse (379-0196).
-Community garden plots are available for organic gardeners each summer in Potsdam; call Chelle Lindahl at 347-4223.
+The Canton Church and Community Program (315) 386-3534 takes applications each spring for garden plants and seeds; plan now to apply next year.
+The Local Living Venture (www.locallivingventure.org) offers workshops on growing and preparing wholesome food.
+The UShare Project of the Unitarian Universalist Church of Canton grows a garden in Canton and another in Potsdam to raise food for pantries and community dinners; to help, call Jan DeWaters at (315) 265-2234 or Maria Corse at (315) 379-0196.
+Community garden plots are available for organic gardeners each summer in Potsdam; call Chelle Lindahl at (315) 347-4223.

 Summer Food for Schoolchildren